csessig86/leaflet-maps-intro/readme.md

 	}
 	```

 * The first thing this does is find more information about each brewery we are looping through.
-It's now grabbing the breweries name, address and city, which we will use in the popup.
+In addition to its latitude and longitude information, the loop is now grabbing the brewery's name, address and city, which we will use in the popup.

-* This creates the HTML for the popup using the properties we've grabbed.
+* It then creates the HTML for the popup using the properties we've grabbed.

 * Finally, it binds the HTML to the marker variable using Leaflet's handy [bindPopup method](http://leafletjs.com/reference.html#marker-bindpopup).
+This makes it so the popup will show up when you click on the marker.